 With the recent legalization of CBD, thanks to the passing of the farm bill in December of 2018, there has been a lot of talk about this new “miracle drug”, without an explanation of what it is and how it is interacting with our body.

-Cannabinoids are a class of lipophilic molecules that interact with the body’s endocannabinoid system (ECS), which provides so much relief from many ailments.
+Cannabinoids are a class of lipophilic molecules that interact with the body’s endocannabinoid system (ECS), which can help with issues you need it for.
 Cannabis is actually a name that defines two very similar plants, hemp and marijuana.
 Cannabidiol, better known as CBD, does not have the psychoactive properties of THC, and is much higher in CBD than marijuana, which contains high amounts of THC, and provides the “high” people experience from smoking .
 CBD is not the same as its closely related active cousin tetrahydrocannabinol (THC), each of these cannabinoids use different receptors in the body, and have different effects.

 A Quick History of Cannabis:

 Cannabidiol (CBD) is a naturally occurring compound found in the resinous flower of cannabis, which has a very rich history as a medicine going back thousands of years.